blocknetdx/documentation/docs/service-nodes/setup.md

 	1. On the SNode Server computer:
 		1. Start the Blocknet wallet (or restart if you haven't already or have made changes).
-			* Make sure this contains the previously configured `blocknet.conf` file with the Service Node credentials.
+			* Make sure this contains the previously configured `blocknet.conf` file and the `servicenode.conf` with the Service Node credentials.
 		1. Fully sync the wallet.
 		1. This wallet must stay running.
 If the SNode Server wallet is closed, you will need to re-register the Service Node from the Collateral Computer wallet if you have staked a block in that time period.
 	1. On the Collateral computer: